Trips

 Entry

-Drive about 2.8km past the Mt Wilson turn off on Bells Line of Rd, and park at the start of a fire trail (not marked on the map) just after the safety barrier ends at MGA505864.
-Walk along the fire trail for about 50m, and look for a track to the left down the ridge.
+Walk back along Bells Line of Road for 800m to a fire trail on the south side of the road at GR505863.
+Walk along the fire trail for about 50m, and look for a well worn track to the left (south east) down the ridge.
 Follow this down to the creek.
-The canyon starts around MGA502856.
+Follow the track downstream to the canyon.
+The canyon starts around GR502856.

 Notes